renatomaia/coutil/doc/manual.md

 ### `promise.awaitany (p, ...)`

-Returns a fulfilled promise from promises `p, ...`.
 If there are no fulfilled promises in `p, ...`, it suspends the calling coroutine awaiting the fulfillment of any of the promises in `p, ...`.
-Returns `true` followed by the fulfilled promise in `p, ...`.
+If the calling coroutine is resumed by the fullfillment of a promise in `p, ...`, it returns the fulfilled promise.
 Otherwise it returns like [`event.await`](#eventawait-e).

 ### `promise.create ()`